Zwitterion

-In chemistry, a zwitterion (/ˈtsvɪtɚˌaɪɔːn/ TSVIT-ər-EYE-awn; from German Zwitter 'hermaphrodite'), also called an inner salt or dipolar ion, is a molecule that contains an equal number of positively and negatively charged functional groups.
+In chemistry, a zwitterion (/ˈtsvɪtɚˌaɪɒn/ TSVIT-ər-EYE-on; from German Zwitter 'hermaphrodite' + Ion), also called an inner salt or dipolar ion is a molecule that contains an equal number of positively and negatively charged functional groups.

 (1,2-dipolar compounds, such as ylides, are sometimes excluded from the definition.)

 Some zwitterions, such as amino acid zwitterions, are in chemical equilibrium with an uncharged "parent" molecule.
 Betaines are zwitterions that cannot isomerize to an all-neutral form, such as when the positive charge is located on a quaternary ammonium group.
 Similarly, a molecule containing a phosphonium group and a carboxylate group cannot isomerize.

+Because tautomers are different compounds, they have distinct structures.
+By detecting each, the equilibrium between the zwitterion and its uncharged tautomer can be assessed.